 When using some applications to access a MySQL server using Connector/ODBC and outer joins, an error is reported regarding the Outer Join Escape Sequence.

-correctly parsing the "Outer Join Escape Sequence", as per the
+parsing the "Outer Join Escape Sequence", as per the specs at

-takes place in the driver to handle the outer join escape
+though no parsing takes place in the driver to handle the outer

 I can correctly store extended characters in the database (Hebrew/CJK) using Connector/ODBC 5.1, but when I retrieve the data, the text is not formatted correctly and I get garbled characters.